input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 escrow contract contained in [Escrow.hs](https://github.com/input-output-hk/marlowe-cardano/blob/main/marlowe-contracts/src/Marlowe/Contracts/Escrow.hs).

-To load the contract into the interpreter we first import some libraries and create utility functions:
+To load the contract into the interpreter, we first import some libraries and create utility functions:

 ``` haskell